maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

   <figcaption> Web interface </figcaption>
 </figure>

-Before launching the automatic acquisition, I first homed the device and then I took some pics to visualize the illumination in the room and adjust the exposition time.
+Before launching the automatic acquisition, I first homed the device, and then I took some pics to visualize the illumination in the room and adjust the exposition time.
 I then tweaked the Python script to get exactly 100 pictures (20 different azimuths, 5 elevations).
 The code is available at the bottom of the page in the design files.
 Note that it requires Numpy, tqdm and open-cv.
 `pip install tqdm` `pip install numpy` `pip install opencv-contrib-python`

 <figure> <center>